 In September 2022, Moody’s reaffirmed a triple-A credit rating with a stable outlook.

 In October 2022, S&P Global reaffirmed a double-A plus credit rating with a stable outlook.

 In November 2022, Fitch reaffirmed a triple-A credit rating with a stable outlook.

 The object of the Fiscal Responsibility Act 2012 (FR Act) is to maintain a triple-A credit rating.
 As per the FR Act, the Government has reported back as part of future budgets in relation to its plan to regain the S&P triple-A credit rating.

 A credit rating is a measure of how risky a borrower is (the borrower’s expected willingness and capacity to repay any debt on time).
 Types of entities may include (but are not limited to) an individual, country, state, city or company.
 Ratings vary according to the type of debt instrument (and its terms and conditions), as well as the borrower’s credit profile.

 Higher credit ratings may lower the cost of borrowing and assist an entity in accessing financial markets.

-For Government entities, the highest possible ratings are Aaa (Moody’s) and AAA (Standard & Poor’s).
-The lowest are C (Moody’s) and D (Standard & Poor’s).
+For Government entities, the highest possible ratings are Aaa (Moody’s), AAA (S&P) and AAA (Fitch).
+The lowest are C (Moody’s), D (S&P) and D (Fitch).